- 180 g self-raising flour

 Trim excess icing.
 To give a sheen to the surface, smooth with the palm of your hand.

 Cut a long cake dowel two 7cm pieces.
-Cover the centre of the dowel length with any remaining amethyst icing and leave to set.
+Cover the centre of the dowel length with any remaining Deep Purple icing and leave to set.

 Knead the Renshaw Atlantic Blue Ready to Roll Icing until soft and pliable.
 Roll out on a work surface lightly dust with icing sugar.
 Roll out icing to desired thickness.